 Disadvantages of diesel engines

 Noise: Unlike gasoline engines, which produce most of their noise from the easily-muffled exhaust system, a good deal of the diesel engine's noise comes from the engine itself.
 Diesel vehicles employ lots of sound insulation to soften the characteristic diesel clatter.

 Expense and weight: Diesel engines employ much higher compression ratios than gasoline engines; they compress combustion air to about 1/16th of its original volume (as opposed to gasoline engines, which compress their fuel-air mixtures to around 1/8th to 1/12th of its original volume).
 Therefore, they must be stronger than gasoline engines, which makes them heavier and more expensive to build.

 Emissions: Though the diesel engine was invented well over a century ago, little attention was paid to emissions until recently.
 Several modern-day diesel cars rely on diesel exhaust fluid (DEF or "AdBlue"), a urea-based solution that provides ammonia to reduce the diesel engine's emissions. these cars have a tank which must be refilled every 15,000 to 30,000 miles; per EPA regulations, if the tank runs dry, the engine is disabled.

 Messy fuel: Diesel fuel is greasy, smelly, and can be difficult to wash off of hands or clothes.
 (Some diesel owners carry gloves to wear while refueling.)
 Diesel fuel doesn't evaporate as readily as gasoline, so the ground around diesel pumps is often slick, and tracking diesel fuel into the car can make the interior smell bad.

-Smoke: Diesel vehicles have a reputation of being smoky, smelly, and slow, a throwback to the low-tech diesels found in many trucks.
+Smoke: Diesel vehicles have a reputation of being smoky, smelly, and slow, a throwback to the low-tech diesels found in older cars and trucks.
 In truth, smoky diesel exhaust is usually a sign of a dirty air filter or an improperly-adjusted mechanical fuel injection system.
 Modern diesels are almost entirely smoke- and odor-free.